oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_repository_commit_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple RepositoryCommit resources in Oracle Cloud Infrastructure
-- Returns a list of Commits.
+- Returns a list of commits.
 - If *commit_id* is specified, the details of a single RepositoryCommit will be returned.